pmpinto/jekyll-mero/README.md

 As usual in markdown parsers, any paragraph you type will be converted into a `p`.

-The special thing here is the `.lead` paragraph style which you can apply by pasting `{: .lead }` right below the paragraph.
+The special thing here is the `.lead` paragraph style which you can apply by adding `{: .lead }` right below the paragraph.
 For instance:

 ```markdown
 This paragraph will look bigger than the others.